Comparing Type Systems for Deadlock Freedom: Two Approaches to Deadlock Freedom

-where `$\,\cdot\,$' denotes the empty typing context.
 Typing judgments are of the form $P \cp \D$. \Cref{fig:type-system-cll} gives the corresponding typing rules.
-One salient point is the ``composition plus hiding'' principle implemented by Rule~$\Did{T-$\cut$}$, which integrates parallel composition and restriction in a single rule.
-Indeed, unlike the system in~\cite{V12}, there is no dedicated rule for restriction.
-Also, Rule~\Did{T-$\mix$} enables to type the \emph{independent} parallel composition of processes, i.e., the composition of two processes that do not share sessions.
+One salient point is Rule~$\Did{T-$\cut$}$, which types two processes that have exactly one channel of dual type in common ($x$ in the rule) by composing them in parallel and immediately restricting this common channel.
+This implements the \emph{``composition plus hiding''} principle, which monolithically integrates parallel composition and restriction in a single rule.
+Indeed, unlike the system in~\cite{V12}, there is no dedicated rule for restriction, which also appears in the bound output induced by Rule~\Did{T-$\otimes$}.
+Also, Rule~\Did{T-$\mix$} conveniently enables to type the \emph{independent} parallel composition of processes, i.e., the composition of two processes that do not share any sessions.
+(This is referred to as \emph{communication-free concurrency} in \cite{DBLP:conf/birthday/AtkeyLM16}.)
+Following \Cref{d:openclose}, we say that process $P \cp \D$ is composable if $\Delta \neq \cdot$ and uncomposable otherwise.

 We now collect main results for this type system; see~\cite{DBLP:journals/mscs/CairesPT16,CairesCFest14,CP17} for details.
 We first state type preservation: \begin{theorem}[Type Preservation] If $P \cp \D$ and $P \redd Q$ then $Q \cp \D$. \end{theorem}